Kyle Kulinski: LGBTQ+

+In 2022, Kulinski received Jordan Peterson on Krystal Kyle & Friends, and argued with him on the issue of transgender identity.
+Kulinski disputed Peterson's remark that Elliot Page's Esquire magazine cover picture was an attempt to convert children to become transgender.

 Social media

 Kulinski is an advocate of free speech on social media platforms such as Twitter and YouTube.
 He opposes limiting the reach of YouTube channels or de-platforming, arguing that freedom of speech should apply to everyone.
 He believes that, due to the pressure of advertisers, his own channel is being suppressed by the YouTube algorithm.

 Kulinski expressed support for the journalists involved with the Twitter Files, and believes their revelations should be covered more by the news media.